 One of the first six professors hired by the University of Manitoba, in 1904, the others being Frank Allen (Physics), Reginald Buller (Botany/Geology), Robert Rutherford Cochrane (Mathematics), Matthew Archibald Parker (Chemistry), and Swale Vincent (Physiology and Zoology).
 He and his colleagues founded the Scientific Club of Winnipeg, in 1905.

-On 19 August 1897, he married Grace Campbell McEwen (1871-1936), daughter of Donald McEwen and Jessie Turnbull McEwen, at Brandon, with whom he had two children: Dorothy Bell (1900-?, wife of J. B. Richardson) and Lennox Gordon Bell.
-In 1912 he learned of a surveyed but undeveloped summer resort area at Fox Lake near Minaki, Ontario.
+On 19 August 1897, he married Grace Campbell McEwen (1872-1936), daughter of Donald McEwen and Jessie Turnbull McEwen, at Brandon, with whom he had two children: Dorothy Bell (1900-1987, wife of John B. Richardson) and Lennox Gordon Bell.
+In 1912, he learned of a surveyed but undeveloped summer resort area at Fox Lake near Minaki, Ontario.
 Within a week, he had persuaded some twenty of his friends and associates to join him in buying cottage lots and helping to build a fishing lodge known as Namaycush Fishing Club.
 For the rest of his life he spent as much time as possible at his cottage and the fishing lodge at Fox Lake.

 He died at Winnipeg on 8 August 1923 of streptococcal sore throat, probably contracted from specimens he had examined at Brandon.
 He was buried in the Elmwood Cemetery.
 He is commemorated by Gordon Bell High School.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 “Dr. Gordon Bell dies after brief illness,” Manitoba Free Press, 9 August 1923, page 1.